mickenordin/nextcloud-db/mariadb/compose/README.md

 ## Start the cluster after an ungraceful shutdown

-In cases where all nodes were shut down ungracefully like a power trip, the MariaDB Cluster shall be left with `safe_to_bootstrap: 0` on all nodes.
+In cases where all nodes were shut down ungracefully like a power trip, the MariaDB Cluster shall be left with `safe_to_bootstrap: 0` and `seqno: -1` on all nodes.
 To verify this, check the content of `grastate.dat` under the MySQL data volume:

 ```bash
 $ cat datadir/grastate.dat